|Current stage:||Joining the board through the nomination committee slate|

 - Important dates and deadlines

-The role of CIRA's Board Directors is to help foster the development of CIRA.
+CIRA's board of directors help advance CIRA’s development.
 They provide strategic direction and oversight for the .CA domain name registry to help guide CIRA as it fulfills its mandate to manage the .CA domain as a key public resource for the benefit of all Canadians.
-As well, the Board plays a key role in enabling a trusted internet for Canadians through CIRA's programs, products and services that leverage all the internet has to offer.
+The board also plays a key role in enabling a trusted internet for Canadians through CIRA's programs, products and services that leverage all that the internet has to offer.

-- Attend approximately five weekday meetings and the Annual General Meeting.
+- Attend at least five meetings and the annual general meeting

 - Approve CIRA’s corporate plan and annual budget

 Board members are expected to serve on committees and attend board meetings regularly.
 Directors are remunerated for their time and reimbursed for expenses.
-For detailed please review the Board Compensation.
+For details, please review theboard compensation.

-If elected to the Board, successful candidates must be available for two days of board meetings in early November.
+If successfully elected to the board, candidates must be available for two days of board meetings in early November.

 Desired skills and experience

-Each year the CIRA Board of Directors submits a Board Competencies and Diversity Report that outlines the skills and experience the nomination committee should be looking for when reviewing applications.
+Each year CIRA's board of directors submits a Letter to the Nomination Committee that outlines the skills and experience the nomination committee should be looking for when reviewing applications.

 We are seeking Canadians who have: